nicschumann/mycology/README.md

 There are three fields of play in the game.
 One is the `garden`: an 8x8 grid.
 Another is the `field guide`, a list of all the plants the player has encountered, as well as a collection of what the player currently has in their current collection.
 The number of "slots" in the field guide is a parameter to the game.
 The third and final is the `log book`.
 The story of the garden unfolds in the logbook, where the main characters record their thoughts and experiences as you progress through the game.

+You start with a random initial garden with some distribution of empty space, flowers, and weeds.
+It is guaranteed to contain one mushroom.

 The game consists of an infinite sequence of turns.
 During each turn, you transition through the following states:

 #### Player